Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive experiments to prove: 1) the efficiency of our proposed framework.
-2)Strong generalization ability to unseen environments and unseen target categories.3) Robustness to visual distractions.
-4) Contributions of each module.
-5)Generalization on Real-world Videos.
+In this section, we conduct comprehensive experiments to validate: 1) the training efficiency, 2) the generalization ability to unseen environments and unseen target categories, 3) the robustness to visual distractions, 4) the effectiveness of each contributed module, and 5) the transferability to real-world scenarios.